Models and Information Rates for Wiener Phase Noise Channels: Discrete-time Models

 The $k$-th output sample is

 where $k=1,\ldots,\nsymb$, $\star$ denotes convolution and $n_k$ is the part of the output due to the additive noise.
 Therefore, we have the discrete-time model

 where

 The transmitter and receiver know the distribution of the fading process $\{H_k\}$ but have no knowledge of its realization.
-For this model, Lapidoth and Moser showed in \cite{Lapidoth2003} that, at high SNR, the capacity grows \emph{double-logarithmically} with the SNR when the process $\{H_k\}$ is stationary, ergodic, and \emph{regular}.
+We strongly suspect that $\{H_k\}$ in (\ref{eq:Hk}) is stationary, ergodic and has a finite differential entropy rate, i.e., $h(\{H_k\}) > -\infty$.
+Lapidoth and Moser showed in \cite{Lapidoth2003} that, at high SNR, the capacity grows \emph{double-logarithmically} with the SNR under the aforementioned conditions on $\{H_k\}$.

 A commonly-used approximation for $H_k$ is \ifdefined\twocolumnmode{

 }\else{